dotnet/ai-samples/src/build-2024/docs/Exercise/05 Add Plugin (Bing Search).md

     var settings = new OpenAIPromptExecutionSettings() { ToolCallBehavior = ToolCallBehavior.AutoInvokeKernelFunctions };// Set the settings for the chat completion service.
     ```

-1. Finally add the common badic chat section
+1. Finally add the common code chat section

     ```csharp